glenaestebal/glenaestebal.github.io/_pages/about.md

 This blog serves as my personal knowledge hub — a place to document my learning journey, project progress, and insights as I grow into a cybersecurity professional.
 You’ll find write-ups on my coursework, personal research, and experiments that explore how secure systems are designed, implemented, and managed.

 Outside of tech, I enjoy reading.
-I have also taken in journaling and learning how to bake.
+I have also taken interest in journaling and learning how to bake.

 I believe in learning with intention, documenting with clarity, and growing with purpose — one project at a time.